corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Requires Stellaris version 3.2.2 "Herbert."
 This mod alters the following core Stellaris files:

-* `governments/civics/00_civics.txt` - replaces one civic `civic_agrarian_idyll` (new file `government/civics/01_agrarian_idyll_override.txt`)
+* `governments/civics/00_civics.txt` - replaces one civic `civic_agrarian_idyll` to add the alternative description for lithoids
 * `districts/02_rural_districts.txt` - entire file, excludes farming districts for agrarian idyll lithoids and includes mining districts for them instead
 * `districts/04_ringworld_districts.txt` entire file, excludes agrarian idyll lithoids from the farming district benefits
 * `pop_jobs/03_worker_jobs.txt` - entire file, adds amenities production to miners, mote miners, gas miners, crystal miners, and scrap miners (but not the specialist refiners) (**NOT** compatible with my mod [Technician Job Priority](https://steamcommunity.com/sharedfiles/filedetails/?id=2484702578) but includes the same fix)
 * `pop_jobs/06_event_jobs.txt` - entire file, adds amenities production to cave miners for agrarian idyll lithoids, add amenities to titan hunters for agrarian idyll (non-lithoids); titan hunters were already weighted for this civic, add amenities to turtle miners for both Agrarian and Lithorian Idyll
-* `technology/00_soc_tech.txt` entire file, excludes lithoids from researching `tech_housing_agrarian_idyll`
+* `technology/00_soc_tech.txt` replaces one technology `tech_housing_agrarian_idyll` in order to excludes lithoids, who now have their own version

-Stellaris requires overriding the entire containing file to make changes to a district, job, or technology (there are technical consequences if not).
-That means this mod is incompatible with other mods that make changes to rural and/or ringworld districts, mods that change worker-strata jobs or special event jobs, and mods that make changes to any Society technologies.
+Stellaris requires overriding the entire containing file to make changes to districts and jobs (there are technical consequences if not).
+That means this mod is incompatible with other mods that make changes to rural and/or ringworld districts as well as mods that change worker-strata jobs and/or special event jobs.

 This mod is not compatible with achievements because it overwrites core Stellaris files.